How to Raise Pool pH: Complete Guide to pH Increaser

 What's the best way to raise my pool's pH level safely?

-I'm pretty new to pool ownership and just tested my water - the pH is sitting at around 7.0 and I know it should be higher.
+Before I dump chemicals into my pool, I'm trying to decide between adding baking soda or actual pH increaser to bring it up from 7.0.
 The pool store told me I need to raise it, but they mentioned a couple different chemicals and I'm honestly a bit confused about which one to use.

 I've heard about soda ash and baking soda, but I'm not sure what the difference is or how much I should add to my 20,000 gallon pool.
 I really don't want to mess this up and swing it too far the other way.
 Should I be adding the chemicals slowly, and do I need to have my pump running when I do it?
 Any guidance would be really appreciated!